It’s not the right time to quit: Altamira Therapeutics Ltd (CYTO) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Altamira Therapeutics Ltd (NASDAQ:CYTO) dipped -8.26% to close Friday’s market session at $0.15, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.1492 and $0.2138 throughout the trading session with the volume trading being 16440298 shares, which represented a significant variation when compared to the three months average volume of 435.40K shares.
-The firm’s stock price fluctuated -10.50% within the last five trades and -34.50% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -85.29% in the last 6 months and -61.44% was subtracted to its value over the previous 3 months.
-CYTO stock is trading at a margin of -19.67%, -39.96% and -85.58% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Altamira Therapeutics Ltd (NASDAQ:CYTO) dipped -15.20% to close Monday’s market session at $0.13, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.1201 and $0.144 throughout the trading session with the volume trading being 2764369 shares, which represented a significant variation when compared to the three months average volume of 694.20K shares.
+The firm’s stock price fluctuated -16.81% within the last five trades and -44.91% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -88.84% in the last 6 months and -67.32% was subtracted to its value over the previous 3 months.
+CYTO stock is trading at a margin of -30.37%, -48.22% and -87.48% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.